 Legalisation of documents from Mozambique for use in the Netherlands

 If you want to use a document from Mozambique in the Netherlands, you must first have it legalised by the Ministry of Foreign Affairs in Mozambique.
-Then have your document legalised again by the Dutch embassy in Maputo.
+Then have your document legalised again by the Netherlands embassy in Maputo.

 Who can have documents legalised?